Our future viability as a business, and as a society, depends on three pillars: people, profit and planet.

 From 2020, we’re aligning ourselves with the UN Sustainable Development Goals – 17 key agendas to end poverty, protect the planet and improve the lives and prospects of everyone, everywhere.
 The SDGs are an internationally-recognised blueprint to a better and more sustainable world, and the business community has a huge role to play in achieving them.

-We’ve chosen to focus our efforts on three goals where we feel we can have the most impact.
+We want to see progress on all 17 goals and proudly display them on our factory floor for all to see.
+In terms of our own strategy, we’ve chosen to focus our efforts on three goals where we feel we can have the most impact.

 Our focus goals: